ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

 4. Save the the change and restart the `sshd` service.

-    ~~~bash
+    ~~~sh
     $ sudo systemctl restart sshd.service
     ~~~

-You cannot log as `root` through ssh, because you've already disabled that possibility but, if that were still possible, you would see how the server doesn't ask you the TFA verification code anymore.
-On the other hand, you can try to open a new non-shared ssh connection with `mgrsys` and check out that it's still asking you for the TFA code.
+You cannot log as `root` through ssh, because you've already disabled that possibility but, if that were still possible, you would see how the server does not ask you the TFA verification code anymore.
+On the other hand, you can try to open a new non-shared ssh connection with `mgrsys` and check out that it is still asking you for the TFA code.

-> **BEWARE!**
+> [!IMPORTANT]
 > Managing SSH access with `Match` rules using `pam` groups is a more practical approach when handling many users.

 #### Other possible changes in ssh configuration